lazyjitsu/OAuth-Demo/Notes.md

 But that's what makes worker threads so exciting.
 There's still a lot of potential behind how they can be used.
 Its definately an area to watch out for!

+## Worker threads In Action
+E.g.
+new Worker(__filename)

+And as it stands, this code would create workers over and over until our machine can no longer create workers, right, because we would run our program.
+It would create workers that run our program again, which just create more workers forever.

+So what we want to do is only create new workers if we're in the main thread.
+When we run threads dogs for the first time, so we can check is main thread and only then call `new Worker()`